johnmackay61/obsidian-vault-schema/README.md

 - Data View; and
 - Paste Image Rename

-### Note
+>[!Note]
-This is a work in progress so if this looks unfinished it's because it is as I'm doing it in my spare time.
+>This is a work in progress so if this looks unfinished it's because it is as I'm doing it in my spare time.